robertoostenveld/bids-tools/README.md

 # BIDS tools

-This repository contains a number of tools for handling BIDS data structures.
+This repository contains tools to support the [BIDS](http://bids.neuroimaging.io/) data structure.
+Specifically, it contains a tool for BIDS-ifying DICOM datasets and for CTF datasets.

 If you have suggestions or contributions, please fork the repository, make the changes in your clone and send me a pull request.

 ## bin/reorganize_dicom_dataset

+//Also check out [heudiconv](https://github.com/nipy/heudiconv), which is a similar tool with more features, but also more complexity.//

 This is a BIDS conversion utility to reorganize existing MRI DICOM datasets.
 It works on a collection of DICOM files in a single directory or over multiple directories.
 It copies or moves the files according to the standard BIDS structure that we started using from 2017 onwards at the DCCN.